Feuermagier/Beyond_Deep_Ensembles/Readme.md

 **TL;DR: We evaluate the generalization capability, calibration, and posterior approximation quality of many SOTA Bayesian deep learning algorithms on large-scale tasks, incorporating realistic distribution-shifted data from [WILDS](https://wilds.stanford.edu/).
 This repository contains robust PyTorch implementations of the algorithms and supporting evaluation code.**
 ---

-This repository contains the algorithm implementation and evaluation code for the paper
+This repository contains the algorithm implementation and evaluation code for the NeurIPS 2023 paper

 [_Beyond Deep Ensembles: A Large-Scale Evaluation of Bayesian Deep Learning under Distribution Shift_]( http://arxiv.org/abs/2306.12306).